 The Saakashvili government had a strong pro-Western stance, with ambitions to join NATO and the EU.
 This spooked a Russia led by ex-KGB officer Vladimir Putin, who was quoted as saying he would ‘hang Saakashvili by the balls’.
 Saakashvili began manoeuvring to bring the Russian-backed breakaway regions Abkhazia and South Ossetia back under Tbilisi’s control.
 After a period of mounting tensions and sporadic violence in South Ossetia, Georgian forces started shelling the South Ossetian capital, Tskhinvali, on 7 August 2008, and entered the town the next day.
 But in two days they were driven out of South Ossetia by rapidly arriving Russian forces, which moved on to bomb or occupy Georgian military airfields and bases as well as the towns of Gori, Zugdidi, Poti and Senaki.
 The Russians halted just 45km short of Tbilisi.
 French President Nicolas Sarkozy negotiated a ceasefire, but the ethnic cleansing of most of South Ossetia’s 20,000 ethnic-Georgian population continued into November.
 The 'Five Day War' claimed about 850 lives (half of them civilians).

 Before 2008 was over, Russia recognised both South Ossetia and Abkhazia as independent states.
 It went on to station missile systems and thousand of troops in both territories.
-By 2011 Russia was providing about half of Abkhazia’s budget and virtually all of South Ossetia’s, and both territories were very much Russian satellites.
+By 2011 Russia was providing about half of Abkhazia’s budget and virtually all of South Ossetia’s, and both territories were very much Russian satellites, to the anger of Georgians, who considered them illegally occupied by a foreign power.

-In September 2012, shortly before a parliamentary election, videos showing violent abuse of prisoners in a Georgian jail appeared on national TV – a disaster for Saakashvili and the UNM.
+In September 2012, shortly before a parliamentary election, videos showing violent abuse of prisoners in a Georgian jail appeared on national TV – a disaster for Saakashvili.
 The election was won by the Georgian Dream coalition, an alliance of disparate groups held together chiefly by their dislike of Saakashvili, and led by Bidzina Ivanishvili, a Georgian multi-billionaire who had made his fortune in business dealings in Russia in the 1990s.